deepwave-ai/3D-Perception/FaceRecognition_With_Particle_Tracking/README.md

 Implementation

-code implements a particle filter-based face tracking system with face recognition using OpenCV and dlib.
+The code implements a particle filter-based face tracking system with face recognition using OpenCV and dlib.
 Here's what it does:

 1. Initialization: